uwcore logo

 Healthy Aging CORE Canada

-The national knowledge hub connecting organizations that support and advance independent living for older Canadians
+The national knowledge hub connecting organizations that support and advance independent living for older Canadians.

 Are you an Older Canadian looking for information or assistance?
 Visit the 211 helpline in your province.